-The notch filter can eliminate specific frequency elements generated by the vibration of sources such as resonance of the machine.
+The notch filter can eliminate specific frequency elements generated by the vibration of sources such as resonance of the shaft of a ball screw.
 The notch filter puts a notch in the gain curve at the specific vibration frequency.
 The frequency characteristics near the notch can be reduced or removed with this filter.
 A higher Q value produces a sharper notch and phase delay.